ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Vitamin B-6?

-Pyridoxal 5 Phosphate is our top-ranked form of Vitamin B-6, classified as T1 Preferred with S1 bioavailability.
+Pyridoxal 5 Phosphate is our top-rated form of Vitamin B-6 — the form we recommend for its Best Absorption bioavailability.
 We compared 1 forms in our formulary.

 1forms compared